elmeilgyahmed/AI-Developer-Task---Maid/README.md

 Please refer to the Documentation and Result file for a more detailed explanation of the endpoints' functionalities.

+# Future Enhancement

+To achieve faster query response from an SQLite database, the following enhancement can be implemented:

+    Utilize the pipeline method during model training to produce pre-defined scaler weights.
+    These pre-defined weights can be stored and used during query processing for faster normalization of input data.
+    This approach can significantly reduce request processing time, as most of the time is typically spent on the normalization process.

+By incorporating this enhancement, the system can achieve faster response times for queries, improving overall performance.
 ## Contributors:

 -Ahmed Kamal